ropensci/roweb3/content/blog/2024-02-23-ropensci-news-digest-february-2024/index.md

 * [Please Shut Up!
 Verbosity Control in Packages](/blog/2024/02/06/verbosity-control-packages) by Mark Padgham and Maëlle Salmon.
+This post was discussed on the [R Weekly highlights podcast](https://podcastindex.org/podcast/1062040) hosted by Eric Nantz and Mike Thomas.

 ## Call for maintainers